 understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or

-the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the
+Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate

-circumstances, nothing has come to our notice that has caused us to believe that the representations under
+nothing has come to our notice that has caused us to believe that the representations under sub-clause (a) and

 V.